 Mid-Continent Railway Museum is happy to announce the museum has been awarded a $1,500 grant from the Tom E. Dailey Foundation.
 This grant will assist Mid-Continent with creating reproductions of the original coach seat design to appear in the historic East Jordan & Southern #2 passenger car, the oldest railcar in Mid-Continent Railway Museum’s collection.

 EJ&S No. 2 was originally built in 1864 as coach 112 for the Grand Trunk Railway of Canada.
 It was purchased in 1902 by the EJ&S and was operated on that railroad until abandonment in 1961.
 After purchase by a private party, the coach was donated and moved to the Mid-Continent Railway Museum in 1963.
 Exterior restoration is nearly complete after five years of volunteer work.
 Attention is now turning to the car’s interior.
 Blinds and window sash have been reproduced and refinishing of the interior is now in progress.

 The next step in the restoration, and the most costly, is the production of replacement seats.
 Reproduction coach seats are required because all seats were removed when the East Jordan & Southern ended regular passenger service in 1946.

 The seat ends are ornate cast iron of a design patented by George Buntin which is different than the seats found in other cars at the museum.
-Volunteers plan to build the wooden frames for the seat backs and seat bottoms.
+Volunteers plan to build the wooden frames for the seatbacks and seat bottoms.
 Finally, upholstery work will be done professionally by a skilled contractor.
-This grant from the Tom E. Dailey Foundation will help begin the process of making the seat backs and bottom cushions.
-Work on the wooden frames and seat cushions is anticipated to take place this winter with upholstery expected to be completed in 2021.
+This grant from the Tom E. Dailey Foundation will help begin the process of making the seatbacks and bottom cushions.
+After work on the wooden frames for the seat cushions is completed in 2021, the upholstery will be done in time for seat installation in 2022.

 ALSO SEE: Mid-Continent’s Equipment Roster page for EJ&S #2